digiscot/digiscot-website/pages/evolution/digital-pioneers/grampian-ha.md

 As mentioned earlier, <a target='_blank' href="https://www.elha.com/">East Lothian Housing Association </a> is at the cutting edge, and you can also learn from what the private sector is doing with online services e.g. online banking.
 This is an example of a service that genuinely makes life easier and allows you to do things when you want to, 24/7.

 In a different part of the third sector, social care, I’m inspired by national provider <a target='_blank' href="https://www.cornerstone.org.uk/">Cornerstone</a> .
 They are adopting the Buurtzorg model, creating a flat, semi-autonomous, hub and team structure.
-I would love to do this, it opens up the possibility of improving wages for some, providing more flexible working and allowing people to retrain and develop their skills.
+I would love to do this; it opens up the possibility of improving wages for some, providing more flexible working and allowing people to retrain and develop their skills.
 IT underpins this model and I urge people to have a look.
 As an organisation we are 40 years old and as result very hierarchical - this was before the real age of computers so I expect much change to come.

 -----